04 May Hemp Oil and Seeds are Gluten Free

 Those interested in obtaining CBD should look for CBD oil, which is a botanical extract made from the stalks of hemp varieties that are naturally high in CBD.

-CBD hemp oil products derived from hemp are legal to purchase and use as a dietary supplement in the United States.
+CBD hemp oil products derived from hemp are legal to purchase and use in the United States.

 More on Hemp